In this video, we’re going to look at an application of trigonometry to calculating

 So we’re looking to calculate the angle of elevation as Jess looks up at the top of the

-building, so it’s this angle that I’ve marked as 𝜃 on the diagram.
+building.
+So it’s this angle that I’ve marked as 𝜃 on the diagram.
 So as before, it’s a

-So the hypotenuse, the longest side here, the opposite which is the
+So the hypotenuse, the longest side here, the opposite which is the side opposite that

-angle.
-The two sides we’ve been given are the opposite and the adjacent, so we’re gonna

-be using that tangent
+The two sides we’ve been given are the opposite and the adjacent.
+So we’re going to be using that tangent

 ratio again.
 So let’s write down its definition.
 So tan of 𝜃 is equal to the opposite

 divided by the adjacent.
-So what I’m going

-to do is I’m gonna write this ratio down.
-But I’m gonna replace the opposite and the
+So what I’m gonna do is I’m gonna write this ratio down.
+But

-adjacent with their values in this question, so twenty-five and forty.
-So I have tan of 𝜃 is equal to twenty-five over forty.
+25 and 40.
+So I have tan of 𝜃 is equal to 25 over 40.
 Now that does actually simplify as

 I can divide both parts of this ratio, three by five.
 So if I wanted to, I could

 Now as we’re looking to calculate an angle this time rather than a side, we need to use

 that inverse tan function in order to do this.
-So I have that 𝜃 was equal to tan inverse
+So I have that 𝜃 is equal to tan inverse

 degrees.
 So as before, start with a diagram, identify the sides of the right-angled

 triangle, and then use the tan ratio in order to find this missing angle.